JOP - Java Optimized Processor

 baseio

-A board with Ethernet connection and EMC protected digital IO and analog input
+A board with Ethernet connection and EMC protected digital I/O and analog input

 bg263